acquia/blt/INSTALL.md

 Review and commit changes to your project files.
 For customized files like `.travis.yml` or `docroot/sites/default/settings.php` it is recommended that you use `git add -p` to select which specific line changes you'd like to stage and commit.

+Rarely, you may need to refresh your local environment via `blt local:setup` to provision new upstream changes.

 ### Updating from a non-Composer-managed version

 If you are using an older version of BLT that was not installed using Composer, you may update to the Composer-managed version by running the following commands: